MattMcAdams/website/content/projects/uabit-website.md

 ## Maintainability

-To ensure the structure and design of the website was maintainable going forward, my team and I created a comprehensive design system and documentation website that outlined core design philosophy, UI components, content strategy, organization, and naming conventions.
+To ensure the maintainability of the structure and design of the website, my team and I created a comprehensive design system and documentation website that outlined core design philosophy, UI components, content strategy, organization, and naming conventions.

 ![Image of UI Kit](/images/projects/uabit-website/ui-kit.jpg)